observablehq/plot/README.md

 #### Scale options

-Before Plot can render a mark, data must be passed through scales: scales map an abstract value, such as time or temperature, to a visual value, such as *x*- or *y*-position or color.
-Scales define a plot’s coordinate system.
-Within a given plot, marks share the same scales.
+Before Plot renders a mark, data is passed through [scales](): scales map an abstract value such as time or temperature to a visual value such as *x*- or *y*-position or color.
+Within a given plot, marks share scales.
 For example, if there are two Plot.line marks, both lines will share the same *x* and *y* scales for a consistent representation of data.
 (Plot does not currently support dual-axis charts, which are [not advised](https://blog.datawrapper.de/dualaxis/).)

 ```js
 Plot.plot({